 Is it a Good Thing to Be a Pessimist?

 Learn about how you view the world by talking to an online therapist.
-Maybe you need to think about these things because you’re stuck in life and trying to figure out which direction to go in to get out of that rut.
+Maybe you need to think about these things because you’re stuck and trying to figure out which direction to go to get out of that rut.
 It could be that pessimism is what’s holding you back.
 If that sounds like you, you can work through negative thinking by bringing it up with an online therapist who can support you.
 Search the network of experienced mental health professionals at BetterHelp and find someone that can help you combat pessimistic thinking.